d-w-d/python-project-template/README.md

 #### Initialization Script

-This repo includes a script called `_initial_setup.sh` that makes it easy and consistent to start up your python virtual environment.
+This repo includes a script called `_initial_setup` that makes it easy and consistent to start up your python virtual environment.

 The first thing this script does is to load in the contents of the `.env` file in order to locate the `python3` executable on your machine.
 (The `.env` file is not committed to the git repo since, in general, it will contain passwords and directory structures that you want to keep confidential, so copy `.env-template` to `.env` and fill in the paths for `PYTHON_3_5_OR_HIGHER`, etc.)

-`_initial_setup.sh` is designed to fail unless it is _sourced_ from your command line (and not executed with e.g. `sh`).
+`_initial_setup` is designed to fail unless it is _sourced_ from your command line (and not executed with e.g. `sh`).

 <!-- Once it creates the python virtual environment and activates it, it upgrades pip and installs all packages specified in `requirements.txt` to your virtual environment. -->

 Once it creates the python virtual environment and activates it, it uses `pipenv` to install requirements specified in the `Pipfile`.

-Running `source _initial_setup.sh` is an idempotent process, so it doesn't hurt to run it multiple times, and you are encourgaed of getting into the habit of running this script regularly to make sure your acting within a fully-configured development mode.
+Running `source _initial_setup` is an idempotent process, so it doesn't hurt to run it multiple times, and you are encourgaed of getting into the habit of running this script regularly to make sure your acting within a fully-configured development mode.
 Once activated, your virtual environment's name `.venv` will be displayed at your command prompt.

 #### Adding Packages